Jaguars decline 5th-year option on RB Leonard Fournette

 He bounced back last year with his best season, but his frustration also was visible at times during games.
 There’s little doubt he will end up elsewhere in 2021.

-With Coughlin gone and Jacksonville switching to a west coast offense under new coordinator Jay Gruden, the Jaguars don’t have a long-term need for a running back with a bruising running style and off-the-field red flags.
+With Coughlin gone and Jacksonville switching to a west coast offense under Gruden, the Jaguars don’t have a long-term need for a running back with a bruising running style and off-the-field red flags.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL